 1. You quit the path altogether and go back to producing art in a manner consistent with everyone else in the photography world.
 In essence you produce the same work as everyone else and do not differentiate yourself as an artist.

 2. You take the critique painfully to heart as a reflection that you can do better.
 This is a much more painful experience that one must face.
-The psychological pain that is endured and faced and walked into allows one to see themselves and their work more clearly.
+The psychological pain that is endured and faced allows one to see themselves and their work more clearly.
 This is indeed the harder path.

 My experience bears out the fact that after years of following the art, instruction, and critique of one person, I spontaneously and unpredictably broke out onto a path of my own.
 Although not being trained in an art school, I wonder if this is a similar experience for many artists who take their work and path diligently.